sonkamblevishal/sonkamblevishal/README.md

 🔸 💬 Ask me about Front End Developmenet & Java
 🔸 📫 How to reach me: LinkedIn
 🔸 🥅 2022 Goals: Learn about Full Stack development and Android
-🔸 ⚡ Fun fact: After Graduation i know about Github
+🔸 ⚡ Fun fact: I know about Github After Graduation.